APorkolab/cziczere/README.md

 Ensure you have the following tools installed on your system:

  - Node.js (v18 or later) & npm
- - Angular CLI (npm install -g @angular/cli)
+ - Angular CLI: `npm install -g @angular/cli`
  - Java JDK (v17 or later) & Maven
  - Google Cloud SDK (gcloud)
- - Firebase CLI (npm install -g firebase-tools)
+ - Firebase CLI: `npm install -g firebase-tools`

+**Important:** After cloning the repository, run `npm install` in the `frontend` directory to install all required dependencies, including THREE.js for 3D rendering and AR functionality.

 ### Setup and Installation